YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -G[LOBAL_BUFFERS]=integer

-For more information on ways to determine good working sizes for GLOBAL_BUFFERS, refer to “Segment Qualifiers”.
+For more information on ways to determine good working sizes for GLOBAL_BUFFERS, refer to `“Segment Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/gde.html#segment-qualifiers>`_.

 In general, increasing the number of global buffers improves performance by smoothing the peaks of I/O load on the system.
 However, increasing the number of global buffers also increases the memory requirements of the system, and a larger number of global buffers on memory constrained systems can increase the probability of the buffers getting swapped out.
 If global buffers are swapped out, any performance gain from increasing the number of global buffers will be more than offset by the performance impact of swapping global buffers.
 Most applications use from 1,000 to 4,000 global buffers for database regions that are heavily used.
 YottaDB does not recommend using fewer than 256 buffers except under special circumstances.